rocwg/note-kotlin/docs/tool-kotlin/11-Generics.md

 }
 ```

-With the syntax you have seen so far, you couldn’t directly convert this constraint to Kotlin code.
+With the syntax you have seen so far, you couldn't directly convert this constraint to Kotlin code.
 If a Kotlin implementation specifies the non-null constraint for the generic type via `T : Any`, nullable values can’t be used with the implementation at all anymore—which would differ from the constraint given by the Java interface:

 ```kotlin
 class KBox<T : Any>: JBox<T> {